balparda/fapfavorites/README.md

 # Imagefap Favorites

-Python code that downloads an entire Imagefap favorites image (picture folder) collection, de-dups, and helps organize them.
+Python code that downloads an entire Imagefap favorites image (picture folder) collection, de-duplicates, and helps organize them.

 Started in January/2023, by Daniel Balparda.